spanners/dissertation/links.markdown

 # Links (useful?) for my dissertation

+Instead of $x^2$, consider just using multiple regression with dummy variables (binary predictors)

 * [A/B Testing]()
 * [PPIG workshops and papers](http://www.ppig.org/workshops/)
 * [Leon's Guide to the 13-point ethics